 Well, there can be a number of common reasons where an employees’ absence is totally justified.
 These reasons include sick days, social engagements, authorised vacations or job-related engagements outside the workplace.

 However, it does become suspicious when an employee calls in for sick leaves multiple times within short durations.
 And more if they go absent from work unannounced to the management.
 Though it also isn’t right to assume that he or she just wants to skip their duties.
-But this is where the need for you to check-in with the employees rise.
+This is where the need for a robust employee absence management system arises.

 The 8 Notable Reasons for Employee Absenteeism